paveljurca/notes/cele-vety.md

 .

+> The difference between a dream
+> and reality is just doing it.
+> *Boey Chimming, TED Ads*

+.

 > If it moves, tax it.
 > If it keeps moving, regulate it.
 > And if it stops moving, subsidize it.